IP/DE is a blog about IP litigation and the District of Delaware, which I founded in May, 2020.

 My practice consists mostly of patent cases in the District of Delaware and in other districts around the country.
 You can view my full bio here.

 The other authors are generally also attorneys or law clerks with Shaw Keller.
-Our regular contributors have a combined 30+ years (!) of experience with patent litigation here in Delaware.
+Our regular contributors (current and former) have a combined 30+ years (!) of experience with patent litigation here in Delaware.